 RELION (for REgularised LIkelihood OptimisatioN, pronounce rely-on) is a stand-alone computer program that employs an empirical Bayesian approach to refinement of (multiple) 3D reconstructions or 2D class averages in electron cryo-microscopy (cryo-EM).
 It is developed in the group of Sjors Scheres at the MRC Laboratory of Molecular Biology.
 Briefly, the ill-posed problem of 3D-reconstruction is regularised by incorporating prior knowledge: the fact that macromolecular structures are smooth, i.e. they have limited power in the Fourier domain.
 In the corresponding Bayesian framework, many parameters of a statistical model are learned from the data, which leads to objective and high-quality results without the need for user expertise.
 The underlying theory is given in Scheres (2012) JMB.
 A more detailed description of its implementation is given in Scheres (2012) JSB.
 If RELION is useful in your work, please cite at least one of these papers.

-For examples of how we (and some others) have used RELION, see our web site.
+For examples of how we (and some others) have used RELION, and for a complete of publications about it, please see our web site.

-- Download & install the 1.4 release (also see the list of Known_issues and the Release notes)
+- Download & install (also see the list of Known_issues and the Release notes)

 - Conventions & File formats

 - Tutorial (1.3) (2.0) (The quickest way to learning RELION)

 - Benchmarks & computer hardware

 - FAQs (for useful tricks and in case of trouble)

 If you have a question, please check the FAQs and whether the topic has been addressed already on the CCP-EM mailing list.
 If not, use the CCP-EM list to send us your message.
 Please, do not send us direct e-mails with general questions about RELION.